-At the Antoine Dental Center in Houston, TX, professional teeth whitening is both our most popular and our fastest option for domestic dentistry procedures.
+At Antoine Dental Center in Houston, TX, professional teeth whitening is both our most popular and our fastest option for domestic dentistry procedures.
 Every year, we treat countless patients who have tried over-the-counter teeth whitening products.
-But these one-size-fits-all approaches to teeth whitening are completely ineffective for many of our patients.
-They try these products and wait weeks, only to see moderate to nonexistent results.
+But these one-size-fits-all approaches to teeth whitening are completely ineffective for many of our patients, who use these products and wait weeks, only to see moderate to nonexistent results.

 Even worse, over-the-counter whitening products often cause pain and discomfort.
 Whitening agents can irritate your gums, and over-the-counter whitening products aren’t designed to offer any protection for one of the most sensitive areas of your body.
-As a result, patients get frustrated and forget ability the idea of teeth whitening.
+As a result, patients get frustrated and abandon the idea of teeth whitening.

 It can be easy to lose sight of a few important things.
 One thing which often gets overlooked is the importance of your oral health.
 At Antoine Dental Center in Houston, TX, we’re proud to offer the convenience of same-day dental cleanings and exams and quality procedures for everything from braces to dental implants.
 Schedule an appointment and see why our patients love us.

 Do all teeth whitening products work the same on all tooth stains?